xquanbin/metropolis_hastings/README.md

 # metropolis_hastings
-A add-delete metropolis_hastings algorithm for graph sampling
+A add-delete metropolis-hastings algorithm for graph sampling